Skip to main content

 Written by Simon Lockyer

-Updated over a week ago
+Updated over 2 weeks ago

-As of February 28 all packages are 100% portable.
+As of February 28, 2017, all packages became 100% portable

-Providers do not own the packages or dollars, the individual does.
+Providers do not own the packages or dollars, the individual does

-You can change providers without any financial penalty.
+You can change providers without any financial penalty

 Funding and choice are one part of the solution.

 Another key reason for the change in funding and putting the consumer in control is to encourage new solutions and organisations with modern models of care to enter the market.
 The Government wants to foster ‘good’ and much needed innovation.
 From our perspective we think an important area that needs to change in the delivery of care is the understanding that many family members and friends are intimately and lovingly involved in helping and providing care.
 These people are often excluded from the current processes and need to be kept informed and in touch.
-If you are organising the care for a loved one make sure you find a provider who understand this.
+If you are organising the care for a loved one make sure you find a provider who understands this.

 While the right care is important so to is the right amount of care.
 We have already had many people change to Five Good Friends and because of our efficient new model and simple to use technology we are able to deliver up to 50% more hours.
 Imagine what a change that would make.